Where did you attend college/university?

 What were you looking for in a residency program?

-I was looking for an academically rigorous program with a high case volume, diverse patient population, and affiliation with a major university.
+I was looking for an academically rigorous program with a high case volume, a diverse patient population, and an affiliation with a major university.
 I also wanted to live in a city that offered easy living and ample opportunity to spend time outdoors.
 Duke and Durham offered all of these things.